 Project management steps for the closure phase

 Steps for the project closure phase may include the following:

-- Analyzing project performance – Determining whether the project's goals were met (tasks completed, on time and on budget) and the initial problem solved using a prepared checklist [link to checklist template]
+- Analyzing project performance: Determine whether the project's goals were met (tasks completed, on time and on budget) and the initial problem solved using a prepared checklist.

-- Analyzing team performance – Evaluating how team members performed, including whether they met their goals along with timeliness and quality of work
+- Analyzing team performance: Evaluate how team members performed, including whether they met their goals along with timeliness and quality of work

-- Documenting project closure – Making sure that all aspects of the project are completed with no loose ends remaining and providing reports to key stakeholders
+- Documenting project closure: Make sure that all aspects of the project are completed with no loose ends remaining and providing reports to key stakeholders

-- Conducting post-implementation reviews – Conducting a final analysis of the project, taking into account lessons learned for similar projects in the future
+- Conducting post-implementation reviews: Conduct a final analysis of the project, taking into account lessons learned for similar projects in the future

-- Accounting for used and unused budget – Allocating remaining resources for future projects
+- Accounting for used and unused budget: Allocate remaining resources for future projects

 By remaining on task even though the project’s work is completed, you will be prepared to take everything you’ve learned and implement it for your next project.

 See the full process to project closure.Tie those loose ends